 Be warned.
-We are activists, usually on the short side.
+We are activists.
 We are biased.

 We do our best to find and present facts, based on extensive primary research and using public sources.